intrig/decoder/README.md

 Required pacakges
 -----------------
 Of course, the Android SDK and NDK are required, version 9 or higher, as well as Qt 5.3 for Android.
-The xenon shared library for android can be found at http://intrig.com/public_html/beta.intrig.com/xenon-2.0.0-beta4-linux-x86_64-armv7.tgz
+The xenon shared library for android can be found at http://beta.intrig.com/xenon-2.0.0-beta4-linux-x86_64-armv7.tgz

+Qt is only required for this Decoder project, not xenon itself.  xenon only requires the NDK.

 Installing
 ----------